arhankundu99/System-Design/Video/Video Basics/README.md

 So, while the theoretical, uncompressed bitrate for FHD video may be very high, the actual streaming bitrate is much lower due to video compression.
 The 10-20 Mbps range for high-quality streaming takes this compression into account and is suitable for most viewers with standard internet connections.

+## `Playout`
+Playout refers to the series of processing steps where the raw feed is transformed into a final stream format that is suitable for consumption by clients.
+This includes transcoding, adding graphics, and other necessary adjustments to ensure the stream is compatible and optimized for different devices and network conditions.